-Some printer and toner cartridges can be refilled or recycled by a manufacturer or distributer.
-Check to see if the new cartridge you purchase comes with an envelope to return the old one.
+Some printer and toner cartridges can be refilled or recycled by a manufacturer or distributor.
+Check to see if the new cartridge you purchased comes with an envelope to return the old one.
 Empty ink and toner cartridges are not recyclable in your blue bin and should be discarded as trash — regardless of any recycling symbols on the cartridge.

 For other refilling or recycling options, check out: